Illustration by Claudia Cangini

 …there’s something deeply satisfying about being able to punch allegorical injustice in the face.

 Reapers, Reavers, Sauron, demons, vampires, darkspawn, magical corruption, Thanos-backed Kree warlord.
 Whatever the face of evil may look like, my favorite parts of these ensemble cast fantasy and sci-fi stories are the moments of character interplay, brought out by the tension of facing an overwhelming evil.
 Gimli and Legolas developing a friendly orc-killing rivalry in Lord of the Rings, Groot learning new words in Guardians of the Galaxy, Mal opening up to Inara in Firefly.

-It can be tricky to facilitate these kinds of moment in a roleplaying game – the stakes need to be high, but you need those moments of reprieve from the push of plot to let these conversations and developments happen.
+It can be tricky to facilitate these kinds of moments in a roleplaying game – the stakes need to be high, but you need those moments of reprieve from the push of plot to let these conversations and developments happen.

 The Watch (Kickstarter) is some kind of freakish perfect storm; I trust it to produce these hard-to-reach moments, to be a gripping storytelling Powered by the Apocalypse (PbtA) game, and to inspire deeper thoughts about gender, society, resistance, and love.
 There is so much else to love about The Watch and its co-designers Andrew Medeiros and Anna Kreider, but I’ll let them introduce it:

 The Watch is a low-fantasy game about women (and other female-of-center people) who are fighting to retake their homeland from the Shadow – a darkly sorcerous threat that has the power to possess men and use them for its own violent ends.
 So much has already been lost to the Shadow – land, loved ones, and traditions.
 But your people have come together, forming a new fighting force from those able to resist the Shadow, which they call the Watch.